joshuafmiller/Movie-Project-Relias/README.md

 ## Next Steps

-- Create a backend so the user can save favorties or recent searches
+- Create a backend so the user can save favorties or recent searches.
 - Add error handling if there is a failed API request.
 Currently there is a catch on error to just console log the error which prevents crashing but does not do anything else.